 Note though that the field around the wire isn’t uniform, because it diminishes with distance.
 Hence the electron path isn’t quite circular.
 Also note that the wire is part of a circuit, so it’s already a current loop.
 When you bend the wire into a more pronounced loop you’re also altering the magnetic field, revealing its dipole nature.
 Then when you bend the wire further into multiple loops, what you’ve got is a solenoid.
 Then the magnetic field is the same as that of a bar magnet:

-Image courtesy of Rod Nave’s hyperphysics
+Image from of Rod Nave’s hyperphysics

 Image © Keith Gibbs 2013 see schoolphysics